-There will be another general get together for drinks at the Duchess of Cambridge on Thurs 28th July at 8PM.
+A great night was had by all on Thurs 28th when we got together for drinks at the Duchess of Cambridge.
+We will be doing it again on Thurs 25th August at 8PM.
 All are welcome!
-There is no agenda to be followed other than getting to know our neighbours better!.
+As usual, there is no agenda to be followed other than getting to know our neighbours better!.

 Details for the pub are here: http://www.duchessofcambridgew6.co.uk/